| |

 how to make a no sew reading tent

-To decorate your tent wrap the top with Christmas garland, fairy lights, and pom pom garland.
-Some artificial flowers might be a fun touch too.
+To decorate our tent, we wrapped the top with Christmas garland, fairy lights, and pom pom garland.
+Some artificial flowers might be a fun touch too depending on your child’s preferences.

 Christmas reading tent

-You could also add a stack of new Christmas books -the thrift store is a great place to find these really inexpensively.
+You could also add a stack of new Christmas books inside of the tent.
+The thrift store is a great place to find these really inexpensively.

 reading fort

-I had so much fun decorating this little space.
+I had so much fun decorating this whole little space around our Christmas play tent.

 boho reading tent

 To make if feel even more boho, I added a fun macrame hanging to the wall.
-I sewed little gold bells onto it to make it feel a little more Christmas-y.
-I wanted to add lots of garland and bunting to create a layered look.
-I used simple washi tape, and 3M Hooks for the heavier one to attach them to the wall in a non-permanent way.
-The pom pom garland is a fun addition from my trip to Target.
-The “merry” banner is one I made on my Cricut machine.
-There’s also a garland of little straw stars.
+We add lots of garland and bunting to create a layered look.
 Boho decor tends to include a global influence so this, and the Moroccan lantern are great additions to achieve the look.
+We also incorporated a Christmas tree, and lots of fairy lights.

 inexpensive diy reading tent

-With a fun little Boho Reading Tent to enjoy over the holidays, life really is a party!
+With a fun little Boho Christmas DIY Play Tent to enjoy over the holidays, life really is a party!

 You might also like our Boho Christmas post here.